Preliminary remarks on Infusions

 • The elastomer closure should be firm enough to allow a needle to pass through with the minimum release of particles.

 • The Eurohead cap system offers the best option against the risk of contamination.
-The blow-fill-seal bottles are manufactured with a flattened head; the Eurohead device is then inserted, in non-aseptic class and the whole is then autoclaved.
+Blow-fill-seal bottles are manufactured with a flattened head, and the Eurohead device is inserted in non-aseptic class before the entire system is autoclaved.

 • The Nipple head system should be avoided due to the risk of microbial contamination through micro-leaks in the primary packaging.